AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 !!!

 ***
-### Download NVIDIA RTX 5000-series on Windows
+### Download for Nvidia RTX 5000-series GPUs on Windows

-- NVIDIA RTX-5000 series, the newest release of GPU's, require a separate download.
+- Nvidia RTX-5000 series, the newest release of GPU's, require a separate download.
 You do not need it if you have an older GPU, follow the normal Nvidia link in that case. [nvidia-5000-Series (click here to download)](https://github.com/IllIlIlIllIl/voice-changer/releases/tag/b2335)

 !!!danger
 Download all 3 files, then extract the .zip file, it will automatically extract ALL 3 FILES into one.
 Then open the `MMVCServerSIO` folder and run `MMVCServerSIO.exe` (or called `MMVCServerSIO` if you don't have extensions activated).
 !!!

 ***
-### Download AMD, INTEL and CPU on Windows
+### Download for AMD, INTEL GPUs and x86_64 CPUs on Windows

-- The latest version as of December 7th 2024 is: [dml-b2332 (click here to download)](https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-windows-amd64-dml.zip)
+- The latest version as of December 7th 2024 is: [dml-b2332 (click here to download)](https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-windows-amd64-dml.zip).
+DirectML should work for any modern DirectX 12 compatible GPU.

 !!!danger
 Intel UHD Graphics do NOT work at this point in time.
 Use Online Alternative.